By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Now the more adult version of this issue.

-Lots of commenters to this blog ask about getting others to change.
+Lots of commenters on this blog ask about getting others to change.
 I see this in the search engine terms also.
 Everyone wants someone else to change.
 How do you do that?

 There are techniques to help others change or encourage that change and I have described those methods in a post on “Getting others to change.”
 There is also a series of posts about “How people change.”